hashicorp/consul/website/source/docs/guides/acl.html.md

 Create Time:  2018-10-19 14:23:40.816899 -0400 EDT
 Policies:
    fcd68580-c566-2bd2-891f-336eadc02357 - agent-token
 ```

-We can now assign the SecretID of this token in our Consul server
-configuration and restart the servers once more to apply it:
+## Step 5: Add the Agent Token to all the Servers

+Our final step for configuring the servers is to assign the token to all of our
+Consul servers via the configuration file restart Consul on them one last time.

 ```json
 {